 A ladies' pamper night and shopping event gives PTAs the chance to raise money, not simply via parents, but through local businesses, too.
 The number of potential stallholders is vast - from beauty therapists to reflexologists to Avon.
 And they will all be eager to introduce themselves to the mums, grandmas, and aunts at your school, making this type of evening a sure-fire fundraising hit!

-- Choose a date and a time for your event - bear in mind that Saturdays are usually the busiest days for beauty therapists, so avoid Friday evenings to ensure support.
+- Three months before: Choose a date and a time for your event - bear in mind that Saturdays are usually the busiest days for beauty therapists, so avoid Friday evenings to ensure support.
 Book a venue - your school will do - and calculate how many stallholders you will be able to fit on the premises.
 Assemble your team - you'll need volunteers to help recruit therapists and stallholders, promote the event, and help on the day.

-- Create a floor plan of your venue - some treatments may require privacy.
+- Four to five weeks before: Create a floor plan of your venue - some treatments may require privacy.
 Set aside a comfortable seating area where guests can catch up with friends and relax while waiting for treatments.
 Create a programme that includes a map, details of raffle or auction prizes, and a list of contact details for all therapists and stallholders, so that guests can contact them after the event.
 Consider including goody bags for each guest within the ticket price and ask therapists to donate samples.

-- Arrive early to set up and decorate your venue.
+- On the day: Arrive early to set up and decorate your venue.
 When stallholders and therapists arrive, provide them with a bottle of water and a card thanking them for their support.
 If running a raffle or auction, encourage guests to buy tickets or place bids as they arrive, then announce the winners at the end of the event.

-- Have a post-event debrief with your team to discuss what worked well and what might need tweaking.
+- After the event: Have a post-event debrief with your team to discuss what worked well and what might need tweaking.
 Be sure to thank your therapists and stallholders for taking part, and ask for feedback.
 Give details about how much your event raised and how this has contributed to your fundraising goal.

 Pamper night tips and advice